vittominacori/vittominacori.github.io/routes/about.md

 `VITECO e-Learning Solutions`

 ```
-Y2W provides a tailored support programme to enable NEETs (Not being in Employment, Education or Training) to gain valuable soft skills and competencies to aid job-seeking employability.
+Y2W provides a tailored support program to enable NEETs (Not being in Employment, Education or Training) to gain valuable soft skills and competencies to aid job-seeking employability.
 ```

 ### Smiley